polyfy/polylith/next-release.md

 - Changed the sha for Sean's External test runner to `c97747aa2b1fdf03c46c7e435cca7c2608740a2a` in [this](https://cljdoc.org/d/polylith/clj-poly/0.3.0/doc/test-runners#_use_a_custom_test_runner) section.
   This version ignores cljs namespaces, which would otherwise have caused errors when running the `test` command.
 - Mention that tests should be run with Deps [here](https://cljdoc.org/d/polylith/clj-poly/0.3.0/doc/testing#cursive-users).
+- Updated links to use the [cljs-frontend](https://github.com/furkan3ayraktar/clojure-polylith-realworld-example-app/tree/cljs-frontend) branch of the Realworld example app.